SpacingBat3/WebCord/docs/Build.md

 When working with the WebCord, there're many tools you may have to use to be able to compile it from TypeScript to JavaScript, package it to the distributable format, run linter and so on.
-This section will describe the commands you may need to know to proceed with its developement or packaging it yourself from its source code.
+This section will describe the commands you may need to know to proceed with its development or packaging it yourself from its source code.

 **Note:** To simplify the documentation, only `npm` command syntax is shown below.
-If you preffer using `yarn`, you're free to do so as WebCord does not depend on any specific Node.js package manager.
+If you prefer using `yarn`, you're free to do so as WebCord does not depend on any specific Node.js package manager.

 ## Install app dependencies.